-The PHY performs work at the granularity of TTIs (500 μs in our setup): The L2 issues requests to the PHY in every TTI describing the TTI's signal processing tasks, with information such as the set of UEs active in that TTI, and per-UE modulation and coding schemes.
+The PHY performs work at the granularity of TTIs ( $500 \,\mu s$ in our setup): The L2 issues requests to the PHY in every TTI describing the TTI's signal processing tasks, with information such as the set of UEs active in that TTI, and per-UE modulation and coding scheme.
 The PHY returns per-TTI responses with the data decoded on the uplink, and transmits encoded IQ samples to the radio on the downlink.